BeejLuig/BeejLuig.github.io/_posts/2017-03-01-rails_portfolio_project_flash_cards.markdown

   <figcaption><small>Logging in with Omniauth</small></figcaption>
 </figure>

 Unfortunately in development mode, the client ID and secret key required to utilize Omniauth don't like to stick around for very long.
-I used the Dot Env gem to hold my ENV variables.
-If you decide to use this, don't forget to add you `.env` file to `.gitignore`.
+I used the [Dot Env](https://github.com/bkeepers/dotenv) gem to hold my ENV variables.
+If you decide to use this, don't forget to add your `.env` file to `.gitignore`.
 You don't want strangers seeing those variables!

 **Models**